rust-lang/rfcs/text/3064-bitfield.md

   that the new bits will have the value of the most significant bit.
 In particular, bit-fields with signed types with width 1 can only store the values `0` and `-1`.)
 - The resulting bits are interpreted as a value of the type of the field.
+If the bits are not a valid object representation of the type, the behavior is undefined.
+This can only happen for bit-fields of type `bool`.

 When a field annotated with `bitfield(N)` is written, the value to be written must have the type of the field and the behavior is as follows: